wjr83/Interactive-Lab-Hub/Lab 4/README.md

 * How should the information on the small display be designed such that it maximizes readability?
 * How fun or amusing will users find these interactive devices?
 How long will they want to play for?

+We would need to physically prototype any inputs from the user, sensor connections, and proximity to the interactive device.

 **\*\*\*Pick one of these designs to prototype.\*\*\***
 1.	**Musical painting** was chosen for Part 1 of Lab 4.